Skip to content

 Risk assessment

-We continually monitor UK government guidance about COVID-19 in making risk assessments about safe working practices for employees.
-While the UK government has now lifted general restrictions in England, some basic precautions should still be followed by all employees to help stop the spread of COVID-19, and there are some settings in which additional measures are still needed.
+We continually monitor UK government guidance about acute respiratory infections (ARI) in making risk assessments about safe working practices for employees.
+Basic precautions should be followed by all employees to help stop the spread of ARIs, and there are some settings in which additional measures are still needed.

-Specifically, personal protective equipment (PPE) should be worn in some care settings and services when there is a risk of transmission and social distancing is not possible, for example when undertaking personal care.
-Individuals must also ensure they remain good standard infection control precautions, including being bare below the elbow, and practice hand hygiene.
+Specifically, personal protective equipment (PPE) should be worn in some care settings and services when there is a risk of transmission, for example when undertaking personal care.
+Individuals must also ensure they retain good standard infection control precautions, including being bare below the elbow, and practice hand hygiene.

-For the management of individuals with confirmed or suspected COVID-19 individuals should refer to the relevant UK Health Security Agency guidance and specialist infection control advice.
+For the management of individuals with confirmed or suspected ARIs individuals should refer to the relevant UK Health Security Agency guidance and specialist infection control advice.

 For more information, see the infection prevention and control: resource for adult social care.